Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture: Introduction

-The aim of this paper is to explain how recent developments in the study of two-dimensional supersymmetric sigma models provide a new approach to the K\"ahler case of the H\"ohn--Stolz conjecture.
-This approach is based on a remarkable phenomenon that certain sigma models with $(0,2)$ supersymmetry exhibit, which was first predicted by Witten \cite{MR2320663} and subsequently confirmed by Tan and the author \cite{MR2415553}---specifically, the phenomenon that the chiral algebras associated to these models vanish due to instanton effects.
+The aim of this paper is to explain how recent developments in the study of supersymmetric sigma models shed new light on the H\"ohn--Stolz conjecture in the K\"ahler case.
+The key element in the discussion is a remarkable phenomenon exhibited by certain supersymmetric sigma models: the chiral algebras associated to these models vanish.

-The emergence of a chiral algebra (or vertex algebra) is a characteristic property of two-dimensional quantum field theories with $(0,2)$ supersymmetry.
-Although this fact had been realized \cite{Vafa:1989pa} as early as a few years after the appearance of Witten's paper \cite{MR885560}, it had not been paid much attention by physicists until relatively recently.
-During the last several years, however, there have been significant advances in our understanding of the chiral algebras of $(0,2)$ supersymmetric sigma models, thanks largely to the pioneering works of Kapustin \cite{Kapustin:2005pt} and Witten \cite{MR2320663}.
-What inspired these advances is the theory of chiral differential operators developed earlier in mathematics.
-The author hopes that the results presented here from physics give some inspirations to mathematicians.
+The emergence of a chiral algebra is a characteristic property of two-dimensional quantum field theories with $(0,2)$ supersymmetry.
+Although this fact had been known \cite{Vafa:1989pa} for long time, it had not been paid much attention by physicists until relatively recently.
+During the last several years, however, there were significant advances in our understanding of the chiral algebras of $(0,2)$ supersymmetric sigma models, thanks largely to the pioneering works of Anton Kapustin \cite{Kapustin:2005pt} and Witten \cite{MR2320663}.
+What inspired the physicists was the theory of chiral differential operators developed earlier in mathematics \cite{MR1704283, MR1729362, MR1748287, MR2038198, MR1995376}.
+I hope that the results presented here give some inspirations back to mathematicians.

-We begin our discussion in the next section by reviewing how the Witten genus arises in two-dimensional supersymmetric sigma models.
-Then, in Section 3, we describe how to construct a chiral algebra using $(0,2)$ supersymmetry in the case when the target space is K\"ahler.
-In Section 4, we outline the argument for the vanishing phenomenon of the chiral algebra and explain its relation to the H\"ohn--Stolz conjecture.
-In the last section, we discuss what this phenomenon implies for the geometry of loop spaces.
+We begin in the next section by reviewing how the Witten genus arises in the context of supersymmetric sigma models, and how it is interpreted in the language of loop space geometry.
+Then, in Section 3, we restrict to the K\"ahler case and describe the construction of the chiral algebras of $(0,2)$ supersymmetric sigma models.
+We also explain some of their properties and relation to chiral differential operators.
+In Section 4, we outline the argument for the vanishing phenomenon and discuss its implication for the H\"ohn--Stolz conjecture.
+We end in Section 5 by raising some questions and speculating on possible answers.